reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 The lambda expression (var a, var b) -> a + b defines a lambda that takes two parameters a and b, both using the var keyword to indicate that the types should be inferred by the compiler.
 This lambda performs addition on the two parameters.

-We can also use bean validation annotations.
+We can also use bean validation annotations:

 ```java
 ArithmeticOperation addNullSafe = (@NotNull var a, @NotNull var b) -> a + b;